dfinity/motoko/guide/guide.md

 * A simple design that uses familiar syntax that is easy for programmers to learn.

-* A well-constructed *actor-based* programming model optimized for efficient message handling.
+* An *actor-based* programming model optimized for efficient message handling.

 * An integrated approach to using compiled WebAssembly code to run autonomous applications.